Render unto Numerics: Orthogonal Polynomial Neural Operator for PDEs with Non-periodic Boundary Conditions: Introduction

 \textbf{Quasi-spectral accuracy}.
-The spectral structure of SOL leads to a similar behaviour to spectral accuracy of spectral method that the model trained on a reasonably coarse meshes can be directly applied on generating solutions on fine meshes without loss of numerical accuracy, which we presume leads to the observation of resolution-invariant properties of FNO-like methods. \cite{li2020fourier,gupta2021multiwavelet,tripura2022wavelet,cao2021choose}
+The spectral structure of the SOL approach leads to a behavior that is analogous to the spectral accuracy of spectral methods, which means that under the assumption of smoothness, a model trained on a coarse mesh can be directly applied to generate solutions on fine meshes without loss of numerical accuracy, and we presume that this is the reason for the observation of the ``\textbf{resolution-invariant}''\cite{li2021fourier,gupta2021multiwavelet,cao2021choose,tripura2022wavelet} properties of some FNO-like methods.

-While only the basis of Chebyshev polynomials are discussed in detail throughout this paper, readers will find the methodology also feasible with other basis such as Legendre, Jacobi, Laguerre or Hermite polynomials and spherical harmonic functions for specific problems, e.g., those on cylindrical, spherical or unbounded domain, but we will not focus on other variants of SOL here.
-Furthermore, a hybrid basis could be useful for solving seperable multi-dimensional problems or coupled equations with different boundary conditions under the framework of SOL.